soundbites/mocker-rsa/readme.md

 ## Basic usage

-CORS headers are installed bu default as is the serving of static content from the static folder under resources.
+CORS headers are installed by default as is the serving of static content from the static folder under resources.

 To create a simple endpoint, the Application.mock extension method can be used.
 This method sets up a routing with an optional basebath.
 The last argument to the mock extensions method is a Route.() so a lambda can be used to configure the mocks.
 See the following example: